-ME 42003 - Design of Machine Elements (2 Credits)
+ME 42003 Design of Machine Elements (2 Credits)

-Learning Outcome: 1.
+Learning Outcomes: 1.
 Recognize the purpose and function of each member of a mechanical device.
 2. Visualize and develop appropriate structural elements for different devices.
 3. Select suitable materials for fabrication of various machine elements.
 4. Estimate the required load bearing capacities and the limitations of stress and strain in the design of machine elements.
 5. Design and develop a range of elemental machine components and modules for the assembly of a functional device or machines

-Course Contents: Introduction to Engineering Design, Selection of Materials Required for Machine Elements, Stresses in Simple Machine Elements, Limits and Fits, Design of Machine Elements Subjected to Variable Stresses, Design of Shafts for Power Transmission, Design of Levers, Design of Screws, Fly Wheel Design, Springs, Methods of Fastening, Keys, Splines and Couplings
+Course Contents: Introduction to Engineering Design, Selection of Materials Required for Machine Elements, Stresses in Simple Machine Elements, Limits and Fits, Design of Machine Elements Subjected to Variable Stresses, Design of Shafts for Power Transmission, Design of Levers, Design of Screws, Fly Wheel Design, Springs, Methods of Fastening, Keys, Splines and Couplings manufacturing support systems 3.

-ME 43004 - Manufacturing Engineering (3 Credits)

-Learning Outcome: 1.
-Describe major manufacturing processes including cutting, deformation, joining and their associated machines, implements and tools 2.
-Explain the manufacturing support systems 3.
 Design a Simple Manufacturing System for a Given Product/Volume Specification 4.
 Explain the Operation and Control of a Manufacturing Systems 5.
 Describe the functions of a Manufacturing Engineer

+ME 43004 Manufacturing Engineering (3 Credits)

+Learning Outcomes: 1.
+Describe major manufacturing processes including cutting, deformation, joining and their associated machines, implements and tools 2.
+Explain the